Dominic Kinnear: Coaching career

 In 2004, Frank Yallop left and Kinnear was promoted to head coach of the Earthquakes.
 He led the Quakes to the MLS Supporters' Shield in 2005.
 Kinnear moved to Houston with the rest of the Earthquakes, when the team was renamed the Houston Dynamo.
 On November 12, 2006, Kinnear led the Dynamo to their first MLS Cup Championship.
 On November 18, 2007, the Dynamo won their second MLS Cup in a row, again beating the New England Revolution.
 Kinnear resigned as head coach of Houston Dynamo effectively as of October 25, 2014, after their last match of the regular season.

 Kinnear became the new head coach of San Jose Earthquakes following the conclusion of the 2014 regular season He replaced Mark Watson, who was fired on October 15, 2014.
 On June 25, 2017, Kinnear was fired as head coach of the Earthquakes and was replaced by Chris Leitch.

+On January 18, 2022, he was named an assistant coach by FC Cincinnati, his first coaching role since serving as the interim head coach of the LA Galaxy.
+On December 11, 2025, the club announced Kinnear had departed after four seasons on the staff.